Tinakilly Country House and Restaurant

 Tinakilly House is an elegant Victorian country mansion providing charming accommodation and fine food and wine.
-It is set in seven acres of beautifully landscaped gardens overlooking the Irish Sea, in County Wicklow.
+It is set in 14 acres of beautifully landscaped gardens overlooking the Irish Sea, in County Wicklow.

 While Tinakilly House is a true reflection of the Victorian period, their kitchen prides itself on the fine blend of modern and traditional cuisine.
 Fresh fish, game and Wicklow lamb are provided locally and Tinakilly's own herb gardens supply the kitchen.

 The award-winning wine list features not only the traditional Bordeaux and Burgundies, but also a broad range of exciting new world wines, which gives their cellar a truly international flavour.

 Near this hideaway, on the doorstep of Dublin, are grand mountain drives, historic sites, beautiful gardens, great golf, fine horse rides and bracing walks.